huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

   - 3D Computer Vision
 ---

 This blog presents you a light weight real time segmentation and pose tracking method which only uses monocular RGB camera and can run with multiple objects and robust to occlusion.
 You can watch the [demonstration](#demonstration) first to have a sense.
-The whole process is just mathematics which makes the output of each step predictable and allows us to have insight for further improvement.

-## Real-Time Monocular Segmentation and Pose Tracking
+The whole process is just mathematics which makes the output of each step predictable and allows us to have insight for further improvement. **Real-Time Monocular Segmentation and Pose Tracking**.

-### Preliminaries
+## Preliminaries

 Let $I$ be the image in the image domain $\Omega \subset \mathbb{R}^2$.
 With every pixel $\textbf{x} = [x, y]^T$, there is a corresponding color $\textbf{c} = I(x, y)$ (this can be grey value or RGB).

 The 3D model will be transformed from its model space into camera space by a transformation matrix $T$ (our camera is fixed at the origin and looks in the positive direction of $z$ axis - a little bit different to OpenGL).
-The rigid transformation matrix $T$ we call pose of 3D model and is presented by a $4 x 4$ homogeneous matrix:
+The rigid transformation matrix $T$ we call pose of 3D model and is presented by a $4 \times 4$ homogeneous matrix:

 $$T = \left[\begin{matrix}
     R & \textbf{t} \\